Considering we are all going to die one day, how surprising it is that we don’t talk about death at all.

 We make a lot of plans for the arrival of a new life but none whatsoever for the departure of another.

 I am not going to the extent of buying a coffin next time it is on sale at Costco and keeping it in your living room as they used to in some cultures.
-That will be going too far and might attract the unwanted attention of the god of death (Yamraj) but I do believe that acceptance of death and talking about it now and then make us appreciate life better.
+That will be going too far and might attract the unwanted attention of the god of death (Yamraj), but I do believe that acceptance of death and talking about it now and then make us appreciate life better.

 I know… I know… how insensitive of me to bring the subject of death when there are so many deaths around us.
 But that is the whole point.

-Considering how profound its impact is, how tremendous the spiritual change it brings, how astonishing it is that death has not taken its place along with love, betrayal and jealousy among the prime themes of literature.
+Considering how profound its impact is, how tremendous the spiritual change it brings, how astonishing it is that death has not taken its place along with love, betrayal, and jealousy among the prime themes of literature.

 Nonetheless, a few writers have tackled the subject and shared their insights.

-Reflecting on the profound transformations he has witnessed in his work with thousands of dying people and their living loved ones, Frank Ostaseski, the writer of the book The Five Invitations – Discovering what death can teach us about living writes:
+Reflecting on the profound transformations he has witnessed in his work with thousands of dying people and their living loved ones, Frank Ostaseski, the writer of the book The Five Invitations – Discovering what death can teach us about living, writes:

 Dying is inevitable and intimate.
 I have seen ordinary people at the end of their lives develop profound insights and engage in a powerful process of transformation that helped them to emerge as someone larger, more expansive, and much more real than the small, separate selves they had previously taken themselves to be.
 This is not a fairy-tale happy ending that contradicts the suffering that came before, but rather a transcendence of tragedy….
 I have witnessed a heart-opening occurring in not only people near death but also their caregivers.
 They found a depth of love within themselves that they didn’t know they had access to.
 They discovered a profound trust in the universe and the reliable goodness of humanity that never abandoned them, regardless of the suffering they encountered.
 If that possibility exists at the time of dying, it exists here and now.– Frank Ostaseski, The Five Invitations

-And yet however poetic this notion might be, it remains one of the hardest for us to befriend and reconcile with our irrepressible impulse for aliveness.
+However poetic this notion might be, it remains one of the hardest for us to befriend and reconcile with our irrepressible impulse for aliveness.
 How, then, are those only just plunging into the lush river of life to confront the prospect of its flow’s cessation?

-Michel de Montaigne, a French philosopher, a most significant one at the time of French Renaissance, articulated the central paradox of death and the art of living in The Complete Essays: “To lament that we shall not be alive a hundred years hence, is the same folly as to be sorry we were not alive a hundred years ago.”
+Michel de Montaigne, a French philosopher, a most significant one at the time of the French Renaissance, articulated the central paradox of death and the art of living in The Complete Essays: “To lament that we shall not be alive a hundred years hence, is the same folly as to be sorry we were not alive a hundred years ago.”
 Still, lament we do, and some of our greatest art gives voice to that lamentation.

 That paradox is what Mark Strand explores with transcendent courage and curiosity in his poem “The End,” found in his Collected Poems.